inet256/inet256/README.md

 Users are ultimately in control of which networks they participate in.
 Networks can be selected in the configuration file.

-Right now we have a network `Kademlia + Source Routing`, which uses an algothirm similar to CJDNS's.

 We are eager to add other protocols.
 Check out `networks/floodnet` for an example of a naive flooding protocol.